rajshreeyoga/test/README.md

    * `GET /api/users/` – Return a list of all users.
    * `POST /api/users/` – Create a new user (e.g., with username, email, and password).
 6. Use `django-cors-headers` to allow requests from the Flutter frontend.
-7. Make your API publicly accessible via [ngrok](https://ngrok.com/) or similar tunneling tool.
-8. Test your endpoints using Postman, Insomnia, or `curl`.
+7. Test your endpoints using Postman, Insomnia, VS Code ThunderClient, or any other API testing tool.

 ---